ripienaar/natsbuilder/README.md

 Start it with `docker compose up`.

-Once running use `abt shell 1 2` to access the user account connect to server 1 in cluster 2.
-Pass `--system` to access the System account.
+Once running use `abt shell` to access the user account, the shell has numerous `nats` contexts setup, see `nats ctx ls`.

 Multiple networks can be run at the same time by adjusting the base port used for allocation client ports using `--port`.